Instream 401 Certification and Short Term Activity Authorization STAA

 Short Term Activity Authorization

-Search the database of applicants for a STAA or a 401 Water Quality Certification.
+Search the database of applicants for an existing STAA or a 401 Water Quality Certification.

 What Activities Require a STAA?